urbanfox - company logo

 sennheiser evolution ew112 radio mic Sony UWPC1 radio mic Sony Freedom WRT805 WRR805

 A good value radio mic system.
-Small and compact from Sennheiser.
-If you want a reliable system without blowing the budget then it would be worth testing these out.
+Small and compact.
+If you want a reliable system without blowing the budget then it would be worth testing these.
 These can feel a little plasticky and flimsy - but they are a good option.
 The twin aerials give away the fact that this is a diversity system, which should be more robust in picking up a good signal compared to a non-diversity rival.
 The Sony Freedoms are very solid and robust.
 Expensive, but good quality.

 GUN MIC

 A gun mic (hypercardioid) is highly directional and useful for picking up your subject's voice even in noisy surroundings.
 Also known as a rifle mic or boom mic (because they fit on a boom pole).
 Traditionally, the gun mic most beloved of sound recordists has been the Sennheiser 416.
 It is expensive, but it will probably out-live the camera.
-Sennheiser's newer, cheaper alternative is the ME66/K6 or checkout Beyer's MCE 86.
+Sennheiser's cheaper alternative is the ME66/K6 or checkout Rode.

 Gun mics usually need phantom powering, which can be taken from the camera or mixer.
 If your camera does not have phantom powering for mics make sure you buy a gun mic with a battery compartment.